alebilas/alebilas.github.io/clustering.md

 ```
 ![Optimal number of clusters for K-means on original data](https://github.com/alebilas/images/blob/main/org_kmeans_optimal_clust_number_sil.png)

 In the pictures above one can see that 2 clusters give the highest silhouette score which is quite expected because usually the highest number of clusters the lowest silhouette score or other quality measures.
-Becasue of that I decided to choose the number of clusters based on the lowest delta resulted from adding additional cluster which in both cases is 3.
+Becasue of that I decided to choose the number of clusters based on the lowest delta resulted from adding additional cluster which 3 for PCA data.
+For original data I keep 2 cluster as suggested by the plot because the drop between 2th and 3rd cluster if too laarge.

 _K-means++ algorithm_
 ```markdown